 The Council does have interests in three companies that are classified as a subsidiary, all of which have been considered for consolidation.
-Only one of these, Alive Management Ltd is considered to be material to the financial statements.
+Three of these are considered to be material to the financial statements.
+These include Alive Management Ltd, Alive West Norfolk, West Norfolk Housing Company.
 Details of the companies considered for consolidation are shown below.

-The Group Accounts contain the core statements similar in presentation to the Council's single entity accounts but consolidating the figures of the Council with Alive Management Ltd.
+The Group Accounts contain the core statements similar in presentation to the Council's single entity accounts but consolidating the figures of the Council with Alive Management Ltd, Alive West Norfolk Ltd and West Norfolk Housing Company Ltd.